-Now, there will always be businesses who don’t believe in the power of email marketing.
+Now, there will always be businesses who don’t believe in the power of using email marketing strategy.
 This happens mainly because they fail to see any positive results with their email marketing efforts due to their own shortcomings.
 Sometimes these business owners just need a few email marketing tips to increase the value of their emails.

-Email is one of the most successful marketing mediums on the web.
-Studies have shown that email marketing helps generate even more sales than social media giants Facebook and Twitter, which is why you probably want all the email marketing tips you can get.
+Email is one of the most successful marketing platforms on the web.
+Studies have shown that email marketing campaigns help generate even more sales than social media giants Facebook and Twitter, which is why you probably want all the email marketing tips you can get.

 For every one dollar companies spend on email marketing, they’re able to generate $40 in sales.
 Read more about the true return on investment email marketing tips can create for you.

-However, in order to get the most out of our list of email marketing tips, you have to go beyond just sending emails to your list.
+However, in order to get the most out of our list of email marketing tips, you have to go beyond just sending a number of emails to your list.
 You have to take the right steps to make your email marketing campaign stand out from the rest.

-Keep in mind that your customers and prospects are bombarded with email offers on a regular basis.
-Which is why your approach needs to be competitive and in line with current best practices and email marketing tips.
+Keep in mind that your customers and prospects are bombarded with email newsletters and offers on a regular basis.
+Which is why your approach needs to be competitive and in line with current best practices and email marketing best practices.

 Boost Your Sales with these 10 Email Marketing Tips